pimteam/llm-friendly-wp/readme.txt

 == Description ==

-LLM-Friendly WP is a plugin designed to make the documents written on your WordPress site easily discoverable and usable by large language models (LLMs).
-This is achieved by generating Markdown versions of your chosen posts or pages and automatically serving the Markdown version of each URL when it ends with ".md".
+LLM-Friendly WP is a plugin designed to make the documents written on your WordPress site easily discoverable and usable by large language models (LLMs and AI).
+This is achieved by generating Markdown versions of your chosen posts or pages and automatically serving the Markdown version of each URL when it ends with "?md=1".

 In addition, the plugin generates a `llms.txt` file, inspired by the [llms-txt project](https://llmstxt.org/), which helps LLMs easily access and index your site's Markdown content.

 The plugin works by:
 - Converting selected categories of posts/pages into Markdown format.
-- Allowing these Markdown versions to be easily accessed via URLs with a `.md` extension.
+- Allowing these Markdown versions to be easily accessed via URLs with a `md=1` parameter.
 - Automatically creating a `llms.txt` file, containing links to your Markdown documents.

 == Installation ==